Thursday, June 30, 2005

 [w]e ought not to confuse the tragic with the pathetic.
 The tragic is about the exploration of human possibilities for freedom.
 That's what Sophocles' Antigone is about.
 That's what Shakespeare's King Lear is about.
 That's what Tony Morrison's* Beloved is about: the exploration of the human possibilities of freedom, but hitting up against limits sooner or later.

 Now for LeBeau.
 The post-September 11 environment is the urgent context against which he invokes the "rich notion of citizenship" that West had called for a decade before.
 LeBeau also appears to recommend a "tragic sense of history"--but not exactly.
 He isn't completely willing to go that far: "I believe that it is essential to have a realistic, if not somewhat tragic, sense of history, if it motivates and causes us to act."
 Then he goes through the same litany of Hegel and Gibbon and Sophocles and Shakespare and Morrison, but note what he does to the sentence that concludes West's passage:

 It is about the exploration of the human possibilities of freedom, hitting up against its limits, but then realizing that it is in our response to those limits that lies our destiny.

-" Whatever that means--and I'm not exactly sure--it has the effect of taming the message, suggesting that all will be fine in the end.
+"[I]t is in our response to those limits that lies our destiny."
+Whatever that means--and I'm not exactly sure--it has the effect of taming the message, suggesting that all will be fine in the end.

 West tells us pointedly that what he calls "hope" is different from optimism: